rism-digital/rism.info/_posts/en/2017-02/2017-02-16-hélèneantoinettemarie-de-montgeroult-17641836.md

 author: ''
 ---

-_Our series RISM A-Z brings us to the letter M._
+_Our series RISM A–Z brings us to the letter M._

 The French composer and pianist Hélène de Montgeroult (1764 Lyon – 1836 Florence) was a pupil of Jan Ladislav Dussek and Muzio Clementi.
 She did not perform publicly as a pianist but was active in salons.
 In 1784, Hélène de Nervo married the retired officer André Marie Gautier, Marquis de Montgeroult.
 This marriage was followed by two further ones.